 The Carotid Body

-The common carotid artery is done below the angle of the mandible and at the upper border of the thyroid cartilage, on the anterior border of the sternocleidomastoid muscle.
+The common carotid artery is palpated below the angle of the mandible and at the upper border of the thyroid cartilage on the anterior border of the sternocleidomastoid muscle.
 If a carotid pulse is present, systolic blood pressure is often estimated to be more than 40 mm Hg.

 The External Carotid Artery

-The external carotid artery reduces in size while moving upward in the neck while giving various branches on its way.
-In children, it is also smaller than the internal carotid artery, but the two vessels are roughly of equal size in adults.
+The external carotid artery reduces in size while moving up the neck, giving various branches along the way.
+In children, the external carotid artery is also smaller than the internal carotid artery, but the 2 vessels are roughly equal size in adults.

 Branches of the External Carotid Artery